Interning with the Center

 The Center has partnered with the Psychology, Humanities and the Marketing Departments to offer an undergraduate internship opportunity with the Center.
 The internship spans two semesters, fall and spring, and requires enrollment in the internship class for both semesters.
 We recommend enrolling in 1 credit in the fall semester (3-4 hours per week time commitment) and 2 in the spring (5-6 hours per week time commitment).
 Junior/Senior applicants preferred.

-- Assist with planning and presenting counseling workshops, Husky Hour podcast, Husky Hobbies, and other events.
+- Assist with planning and presenting counseling workshops, presentation requests, and other events.

-- Create and distribute advertising for events (posters, flyers, table tents).
+- Create graphics in Canva for both online and printed materials and distribute advertising for events (posters, flyers, etc.).

-- Participate in mental health training (e.g., Mental Health First Aid, CDI training,
+- Participate in mental health training (e.g., Mental Health First Aid, QPR Training, Certified Peer Educator Training).

-- Self-starters who work well both individually and with others.
+- Reliable, self-starters who work well both individually and with others.

 - Great communicators, demonstrating advanced interpersonal skills and empathy for others.

-- Prompt communicators (respond to emails/Slack messages within 24 hours).
+- Prompt communicators (read and respond to emails/Google Chat messages within 24 hours).

-If you are interested in an undergraduate opportunity, please contact your advisor to learn more and how to apply.
+If you are interested in an undergraduate opportunity, please contact your advisor and complete this application to get started.